TOPIC: A Parallel Association Paradigm for Multi-Object Tracking under Complex Motions and Diverse Scenes: Methodology

+In the following, we first analyze the performance of existing association paradigms in different scenes.
 As shown in the first row of Figure~\ref{fig:case_SOTA_failed}, a high-speed flying bee causes the motion feature to fail, thereby the association paradigm with the motion feature will fail.
 However, in this situation, the flying bee will keep its distance to avoid collisions, resulting in its appearance being more visible~\cite{richardson2017swarm}.
 Hence, the association approach based on the appearance feature can successfully match the bee.
-On the other side, when a bee move slowly, as seen in the second row of Figure~\ref{fig:case_SOTA_failed}, the main challenges are occlusion and high appearance similarity, causing appearance feature to be less reliable.
+On the other side, when a bee moves slowly, as seen in the second row of Figure~\ref{fig:case_SOTA_failed}, the main challenges are occlusion and high appearance similarity, causing appearance features to be less reliable.
 Therefore, applying the appearance feature for the association will yield an ID Switch.
 In fact, in this case, the motion pattern of the bee tends to be linear, thus using a linear assumptions-based motion model for association could keep track of the bee.
+Based on the above discussion, we conclude that: (1) existing association paradigms cannot fully utilize advantages of different features according to different scenes; (2) there is a strong correlation between motion speed and the effectiveness of motion and appearance features.

+Empirical observations and a lot of practice have shown that motion models based on linear assumptions (e.g., KF) are suitable for the prediction of slow or linearly moving objects.
+However, when the object moves fast and nonlinearly, the uncertainty increases and these assumptions no longer hold, leading to increasing prediction errors~\cite{bar1985tracking, bewley2016simple, wojke2017simple, zhang2022bytetrack, cao2023observation}.
+Appearance models represent the object by extracting its appearance features, which requires the object's appearance to be as visually complete as possible.
+Particularly in high-density scenes, when the objects move slowly, it is easy to cause occlusion of each other, thus invalidating the appearance features~\cite{he2018deep}.
+In contrast, when objects move fast, occlusion is usually reduced, making it easier to recognize objects~\cite{perez2014idtracker}.

-Based on the above discussion, we find that: (1) existing association paradigms cannot fully utilize the advantages of different features according to different scenes; (2) there is a strong correlation between motion speed and the effectiveness of motion and appearance features.
-Motivated by this, we propose a novel parallel association paradigm that uses motion and appearance features as assignment metrics in parallel, as shown in Figure~\ref{fig:pipeline}.
-In order to implement this paradigm and to resolve match conflicts that may arise, we propose a \textbf{T}wo r\textbf{O}und \textbf{P}arallel match\textbf{I}ng me\textbf{C}hanism (TOPIC), see the pseudo-code in Algorithm~\ref{algo:Two-round matching mechanism}.
+Based on the empirical observations of appearance and motion feature reliability, we propose a novel parallel association paradigm that uses motion and appearance features as assignment metrics in parallel, as shown in Figure~\ref{fig:pipeline}.
+To implement this paradigm and to resolve match conflicts that may arise, we propose a \textbf{T}wo r\textbf{O}und \textbf{P}arallel match\textbf{I}ng me\textbf{C}hanism (TOPIC).

+The objective of TOPIC is to maximize the total a posteriori probability of associations between trajectory sets $\{ \tau_i \}_n$ and detection sets $\{ \pi_j \}_m$ as follows: